TrustedComputingGroup/mwg-template-tester/tcgipsum.typ

 1. A statement with a capitalized RFC key word ("MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT," "SHOULD," "SHOULD NOT," "RECOMMENDED," "MAY," and "OPTIONAL") as in RFC 8174 is always normative.

 2. Text that is delimited by horizontal rules and labeled as an informative statement, note, example, etc. is always informative.
+For example:

   #informative(
     kind: "Note",
     [Reach out to #link("mailto:admin@trustedcomputinggroup.org") with any questions about this document.
     ],
   )

 #pagebreak()